trevhud/posthog-sqltools/README.md

 - Run queries with Command+Enter (or your configured shortcut).
 - View results in a nicely formatted panel (standalone mode) or via SQLTools UI.
 - Secure API key storage via `.env` file or VSCode settings (for standalone mode) or SQLTools connection settings.
-- Entirely written in TypeScript, no Python dependency for the extension itself.
 - **SQLTools Integration**: Provides a driver to connect to PostHog as a data source within the SQLTools extension.

 ## Setup